openwallet-foundation/.github/profile/README.md

 The mission of the OWF is to develop an open source engine to enable secure and interoperable multi-purpose wallets anyone can use to build solutions.

+The OWF aims to set best practices for digital wallet technology through collaboration on open source code for use as a starting point for anyone who strives to build interoperable, secure and privacy-protecting wallets.

 Learn more at [openwallet.foundation](https://openwallet.foundation/)

 ## Contributing